When higher-order interactions enhance synchronization: the case of the Kuramoto model: Introduction

 Our second research question is: given a limited amount of resources for connectivity of both pairwise and higher-order interactions, which is the optimal combination to enhance synchronization?
 With this investigation, we aim to determine whether higher-order interactions can offer advantages over purely pairwise ones, and whether a mix of both can outperform structures relying exclusively on one type.
 This question is relevant in both engineered and natural systems: in the former, it can guide resource allocation for building synchronizable systems; in the latter, it may help explain the interaction patterns that emerge in nature as evolved or self-organized solutions to synchronization demands.

 While the problem of optimally allocating links to promote specific collective behaviors, and in particular synchronization, has been extensively studied in complex networks, only a few studies have explored the role of higher-order interactions~\cite{lamata2025hyperedge}.
 Much work focused on identifying metrics that promote or inhibit synchronization, showing, e.g., that factors contributing to good synchronizability are low \emph{eigenratio}~\cite{pecora1998master}, high \emph{algebraic connectivity}~\cite{coraggio2018synchronization}, or high \emph{minimum density}~\cite{coraggio2021convergence,coraggio2020distributed}.
 General network structural features also play a critical role: for example, small-world networks synchronize more effectively than random graphs~\cite{barahona2002synchronization}.
-Notably, Donetti et al.~\cite{donetti2005entangled,donetti2006optimal} observed that optimally synchronizable networks tend to exhibit ``entangled'' homogeneous structures.
-Several approaches have also been proposed, from a network synthesis perspective, to optimally design synchronizable networks, both for oscillators ensembles~\cite{fazlyab2017optimal,lei2023new} and for general dynamical systems~\cite{nishikawa2006synchronization,estrada2010design}; see also~\cite{coraggio2025controlling} and references therein.
-Importantly, it has been shown that optimal network topologies can vary significantly when individual nodes dynamics are considered, highlighting a complex interplay between structure and dynamics, and, consequently, the coupling laws governing the interactions~\cite{gorochowski2010evolving,coraggio2024data}.
+Notably, Donetti et al.~\cite{donetti2005entangled,donetti2006optimal} observed that optimally synchronizable networks tend to exhibit ``entangled'' homogeneous structures, while Skardal et al.~\cite{Skardal2014Optimal} found that matching between frequency heterogeneity and network heterogeneity enhances synchronization.
+Several approaches have also been proposed, from a network synthesis perspective, to optimally design synchronizable networks, both for oscillators ensembles~\cite{fazlyab2017optimal,lei2023new} and for general dynamical systems~\cite{nishikawa2006synchronization,estrada2010design}; see also Ref.~\onlinecite{coraggio2026controlling} and references therein.
+Importantly, it has been shown that optimal network topologies can vary significantly when individual node dynamics are considered, highlighting a complex interplay between structure and dynamics, and, consequently, the coupling laws governing the interactions~\cite{gorochowski2010evolving,coraggio2024data}.